FauzanKhan/angular-popover/readme.md

 ```

-* Ideally all your popovers should be present at the bottom of the body.
+* Ideally all your popovers should be present at the bottom of the body

 * To manually close a popover use ```ngPopoverFactory```
 * Inject ```ngPopoverFactory``` in you controller :